liebig/cron/README.md

 <a name="overview"></a>
 ## Overview

-TODO
+You have to
-*   download this package
+*   ... download this package
-*   define a route with all cron job definitions, closing with the `run()` method call
+*   ... define a route with all cron job definitions, closing with the `run()` method call
-*   buy or rent a server or service which call the defined cron route every predefined number of minutes (default is every minute) as normal a web request (e.g. with wget)
+*   ... buy or rent a server or service which call the defined cron route every predefined number of minutes (default is every minute) as normal a web request (e.g. with wget)

 You don't have to
 *   ... create Artisan commands